Education - Post Primary Teaching

 By contributing to the development of a young person's values and character you influence not just the quality of one person's life but the quality of the whole of society.

-The Professional Diploma in Education addresses the need for a flexible evening teacher education qualification for those who want to work in second-level schools but who are not in a position to engage in a full-time day programme of study.
+The Professional Master of Education addresses the need for a flexible evening teacher education qualification for those who want to work in second-level schools but who are not in a position to engage in a full-time day programme of study.

 Aims and Objectives: